CIS565-Fall-2022/Project2-Stream-Compaction/README.md

   run time on your GPU.
   * (You shouldn't compare unoptimized implementations to each other!)

-* Compare all of these GPU Scan implementations (Naive Global, Naive Shared, Work-Efficient, and Thrust) to the serial CPU version of Scan.
-Plot a graph of the comparison.
+* Compare all of these GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan.
+Plot a graph of the comparison (with array size on the independent axis).
-  * Note that Naive Shared and Work-Efficient implementations will be have small maximum array sizes (~1024).
   * You should use CUDA events for timing.
-Be sure **not** to include memory operations in your performance measurements, for comparability.
+Be sure **not** to include any explicit memory operations in your performance measurements, for comparability.
-  * To guess at what might be happening with the Thrust implementation, take a look at the Nsight timeline for its execution.
+  * To guess at what might be happening inside the Thrust implementation, take a look at the Nsight timeline for its execution.

 * Write a brief explanation of the phenomena you see here.
   * Can you find the performance bottlenecks?
-Is it memory or computation?
+Is it memory I/O?
+Computation?
 Is it different for each implementation?

 These questions should help guide you in performance analysis on future assignments, as well.